sanjanagumm/deepfake-detection/README.md

 The incorporation of Explainable AI (XAI) allows for the detection process to be more interpretable by the user, by highlighting the features that led to the model’s classification as real/fake.

 Dataset used: OpenForensics dataset, which contains over 190k images (both real and fake) split into train, test, and validation sets.

+This repository contains:
+1. cnn-deepfake.ipynb, where the CNN Model was built, which classifies an image as real or deepfaked.
+2. deepfake-detector-model.keras, the model.
+3. xai-deepfake, the Explainable AI using LIME.